tinythings/sysinspect/libsysproto/src/README.md

 - only one active secure session may exist per minion
 - reconnects must create a new connection id and fresh nonces
 - replay protection is per direction and tied to the session id and active key id
-- RSA remains only the bootstrap and rotation trust anchor
+- RSA authenticates the ephemeral bootstrap exchange and remains the rotation trust anchor
 - steady-state traffic uses libsodium-protected frames only

 ## Message Structure